 All available temperature profiles taken in June from a given year are binned at 1 m depth intervals (or interpolated if the resolution is too coarse) and then adjusted according to the sampling date to offset them to June 15th according to the depth-dependent warming rate extracted from Shediac Valley monitoring data.
 An interpolation scheme is used to estimate temperature at each 1 m depth layer on a 2 km resolution grid.
-Fig. 41 shows temperatures and anomaly maps at depths of 20 m, 30 m, 40 m and 50 m.
-Fig. 42 shows averages over the grids at 10 m, 20 m, 30 m, 50 m and 75 m for all years when interpolation was possible, as well as SST June averages since 1982, for both western and eastern regions of the Magdalen Shallows (Fig. 22).
-Temperatures were on average above normal down to 10 m, then normal to below normal at mid-depths, and finally above normal from 50 m on the Western Shelf and at 75 m on the Eastern Shelf (Fig. 41 and Fig. 42).
+Fig. 39 shows temperatures and anomaly maps at depths of 20 m, 30 m, 40 m and 50 m.
+Fig. 40 shows averages over the grids at 10 m, 20 m, 30 m, 50 m and 75 m for all years when interpolation was possible, as well as SST June averages since 1982, for both western and eastern regions of the Magdalen Shallows (Fig. 22).
+Temperatures were on average above normal at all depths shown, typically by at least 1 °C at 40 m depth or more and reaching record highs at 75 m (Fig. 39 and Fig. 40).

 Bottom temperature is then estimated at each point of the grids constructed from the June survey by looking up the interpolated temperature at the depth level corresponding to a bathymetry grid provided by the Canadian Hydrographic Service with some corrections applied (Dutil et al. 2012).
 The method is fully described in Tamdrari et al. (2012).
 A climatology was constructed by averaging all available temperature grids between 1991 and 2020, and anomaly grids were then computed for each year based on that climatology.
-The June bottom temperature climatology as well as the 2022 reconstructed temperature and anomaly fields are shown in Fig. 43.
+The June bottom temperature climatology as well as the 2021 reconstructed temperature and anomaly fields are shown in Fig. 41.

 The same method just described was applied using the available CTD data from August and September, mostly from the multispecies surveys for the northern Gulf in August and for the Magdalen Shallows in September.
-Bottom temperatures were above the climatological mean only on deeper parts of the Magdalen Shallows, more so in August-September than in June 2022 (Fig. 43).
+We also included selected temperature casts from a trawl mounted SBE19plus that yields data at a vertical resolution of 5 m.
+These data were also used for the August 2019 and 2020 northern Gulf surveys and will be added to past years, back to 2009, in later reports.
+Bottom temperatures were well above the climatological mean on the Magdalen Shallows everywhere except in very shallow areas, both in June and in August-September 2021 (Fig. 41).

-Time series of the bottom area covered by water in various temperature intervals were estimated from the gridded data for the June surveys as well as for the September multispecies survey on the Magdalen Shallows (Fig. 44).
-The time series of areas of the Magdalen Shallows covered by water colder than 0, 1, 2, and 3 °C in June and September are also shown in Fig. 40 as part of the CIL summary.
-In June 2022, areas were generally close to normal except for the area covered by water with temperatures < 1 °C which was slightly below normal; the bottom conditions were much colder than the record and near-record low areas (warm conditions) of 2021.
-However, by August-September all areas were below normal, reflecting warmer than normal conditions.
+Time series of the bottom area covered by water in various temperature intervals were estimated from the gridded data for the June surveys as well as for the September multispecies survey on the Magdalen Shallows (Fig. 42).
+The time series of areas of the Magdalen Shallows covered by water colder than 0, 1, 2, and 3 °C in June and September are also shown in Fig. 38 as part of the CIL summary.
+In June 2021, none of the bottom was covered by water with temperatures < 0 °C for the first time on record for that month, and the area covered by water with temperatures < 1 °C decreased to a near record low (-4.0 SD) at 59% of the climatological mean.
+By August-September, the bottom area covered by water with temperatures < 1 °C was at a series record low (since 1964) representing only 32% of the climatological mean.
+At higher threshold temperatures, areas with T < 2 °C and < 3 °C were below normal as well (warmer conditions) during both periods but interannual variability is lower at these temperature thresholds.

-9. DEEP WATERS (> 150 M)
+DEEP WATERS (> 150 M)